RasaHQ/rasa/docs/user-guide/testing-your-assistant.rst

 ==================================================  ========================  ===========================

-.. _core-testing:
+.. _core-evaluation:

-Testing a Core Model
+Evaluating a Core Model
 -----------------------

 You can evaluate your trained model on a set of test stories